Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning: Introduction

-Based on this principle, we propose \textbf{Adaptive Entropy Scheduling (AES)}, a unified theoretical framework for non-stationary environments that adjusts the entropy coefficient online according to observable change signals.
-Our analysis yields a clear scaling prediction: dynamic performance loss is primarily governed by the interaction between the time horizon and the cumulative variation budget \citep{besbes2014nonstationary, cheung2020nonstationary}.
+Based on this principle, we propose \textbf{Adaptive Entropy Scheduling (AES)}, a unified theoretical framework for non-stationary environments that adjusts the entropy coefficient according to observable signals.
+Our analysis yields a scaling implication under standard regularity assumptions: dynamic performance loss is governed by the interaction between the time horizon and the cumulative variation budget \citep{besbes2014nonstationary, cheung2020nonstationary}.
 More importantly, when applying this framework to deep reinforcement learning with function approximation and off-policy learning, we are able to explicitly distinguish the \textbf{dominant non-stationarity term} from \textbf{additional interface error terms}, thereby clarifying which factors must be controlled in practical training pipelines.

-We instantiate AES as a plug-in entropy-scheduling mechanism for maximum-entropy reinforcement learning, resulting in \textbf{SAC+AES}, \textbf{PPO+AES}, \textbf{SQL+AES}, and \textbf{MEow+AES}.
-Across all carriers, the underlying learning algorithm is kept unchanged, and we only replace the fixed entropy weight (temperature $\alpha$ or entropy-bonus coefficient) with the scheduled value produced by AES, without modifying the core actor-critic architecture.
-Entropy scheduling is driven by online signals already available during training, such as critic drift or, by default, a smoothed and clipped $q$-quantile ($q=0.9$) of absolute TD errors computed on the current update batch.
+We instantiate AES as a plug-in entropy-scheduling mechanism for maximum-entropy reinforcement learning.
+Across all carriers, the underlying learning algorithm is kept unchanged, and we only replace the fixed entropy weight (temperature $\alpha$ or entropy-bonus coefficient) with the scheduled value produced by AES, without modifying the core architecture of different methods.
+Entropy scheduling is driven by online signals already available during training.
 We evaluate AES on three task families: Toy 2D multi-goal environment, MuJoCo continuous-control benchmarks, and large-scale Isaac Gym tasks under 4 drift modes, including abrupt, linear, periodic, and mixed changes induced by controlled goal, dynamics, or physics drifts.
 Across carriers and task suites, AES consistently mitigates performance degradation caused by non-stationarity and accelerates recovery after environmental changes compared to standard entropy-control baselines.

-Overall, this work reveals a long-overlooked dimension of non-stationary deep reinforcement learning: \textbf{directly coupling exploration strength with online estimates of environmental variation through a tractable per-round trade-off}.
+Overall, this work identifies entropy strength as a tractable control variable for non-stationary RL and shows how to schedule it in a variation-aware manner.
 We hope this perspective will move entropy scheduling beyond heuristic tuning toward variation-aware system design, and that it will integrate naturally with broader adaptive mechanisms in future research.